 Info: The dataset application you create in this step is the first step in the data management lifecycle and is known as the Draft phase.
 You will return to this state when you apply to make changes to your dataset.

-This article will step through creating a new dataset application in the geospatial Data Upload Tool (DUT).
+This article will step through creating a new dataset application in version 2.4 of the geospatial Data Upload Tool (DUT).
 This is a key step in the process of publishing your data.
 You’ll provide important information about your dataset, including the structure (or data schema), and how it should be styled.

 Tip: Have you run through the New dataset application checklist yet?
 Until you’re familiar with the process of supplying data through DUT, it pays to double check that everything is in order.
 It will save you time down the track.

 Time: Completing the steps in this article will take about 30 minutes for an average dataset.
 30 minutes is the estimate only if you’ve completed the preparation steps and checklists outlined in the first article in this series, High-level overview.